• Skip to primary navigation

 • If you're making a pie or dessert that has both a pastry bottom and top, it's best to divide your dough into 2 and roll them out separately.

 • Please note that if you're not adding the pie/dessert filling immediately, place a sheet of baking paper over the bottom of the pastry and fill with baking weights or rice (uncooked) before placing into the oven.
-Remove the weights halfway through the baking time.
+Remove the paper and weights halfway through the baking time.

 Notes